-\Four-, three-, and two-year Army Reserve Officers' Training Corps scholarships are available and awarded on a competitive basis to help outstanding young people pay for their college education while completing requirements for a commission in the United States Army.
+Four-, three-, and two-year Army Reserve Officers' Training Corps scholarships are available and awarded on a competitive basis to help outstanding young people pay for their college education while completing requirements for a commission in the United States Army.

-A U.S. Army ROTC scholarship will provide financial assistance toward college tuition and educational fees up to an annual amount of \$12,000 (Tier I), \$8,000 (Tier II) or \$5,000 (Tier III).
-Additionally, \$450 is provided to purchase textbooks, classroom supplies and equipment. scholarship does not pay for aviation flight fees.
-Army ROTC scholarship winners also receive a tax-free subsistence allowance of \$150 per month for up to 10 months a school year and are paid while attending the ROTC Advanced Camp.
-Transportation expenses for the movement of household goods or family members are not covered under the Army ROTC scholarship.
+A U.S. Army ROTC scholarship will provide financial assistance toward college tuition and educational fees.
+Additionally, students receive funds to purchase textbooks, classroom supplies and equipment.
+Army ROTC scholarship winners also receive a tax-free subsistence allowance each month for up to 10 months a school year and are paid while attending the ROTC Advanced Camp.